enterspeedhq/enterspeed-docs/docs/key-concepts/redirects.md

 # Redirects

-When changing the url of a page in a CMS or moving a product to another category, you often want to have that old url redirected to the new url.
+When changing the URL of a page in a CMS or moving a product to another category, you often want to have that old URL redirected to the new URL.

 In Enterspeed you can ingest incoming redirects on your source entities.
 You do that by using the `X-Enterspeed-Redirects` header in your ingest request or as part of the object in the root property called `redirects` as described in the [API documentation](/api#tag/Ingest/operation/saveEntity).